Tinker Tailor Soldier Spy: Catching the mole

-Smiley confronts Toby Esterhase, stating that he is aware that Esterhase has been posing as a Russian mole, with Polyakov as his handler, in order to provide cover for Merlin's emissary Polyakov.
-Smiley compels Esterhase into revealing the location of the safe house, through making him realise that not only is there a real Soviet mole embedded in the SIS, but also that Polyakov has not been "turned" to work in British interest pretending to run the "mole" Esterhase, and in fact remains Karla's agent.
+Smiley confronts Toby Esterhase, stating that he is aware that Esterhase has been posing as a Soviet mole, with Polyakov as his handler, to provide cover for Merlin's emissary, Polyakov.
+Smiley compels Esterhase into revealing the location of the safe house by making him realise that not only is there a real Soviet mole embedded in the SIS, but also that Polyakov has not been "turned" to work in British interest, pretending to run the "mole" Esterhase, and in fact remains Karla's agent.
 Tarr is sent to Paris, where he passes a coded message to Alleline about "information crucial to the well-being of the Service".
 This triggers an emergency meeting between Gerald and Polyakov at the safe house, where Smiley and Guillam are lying in wait.

 Haydon is revealed to be the mole, and his interrogation reveals that he had been recruited several decades ago by Karla and became a full-fledged Soviet spy partly for political reasons, partly in frustration at Britain's rapidly declining influence on the world stage, particularly on account of the failings at Suez.
 He is expected to be exchanged with the Soviet Union for several of the agents he betrayed, but is killed shortly before he is due to leave England.
-Although the identity of his killer is not explicitly revealed, it is strongly implied to be Prideaux, due to the method of execution echoing the way he euthanises an injured owl earlier in the book.
+Although the identity of his killer is not explicitly revealed, it is strongly implied to be Prideaux, due to the method of execution (a quick snap of the neck) echoing the way he euthanises an injured owl earlier in the book, Prideaux's implied threat to execute a driver in Czechoslovakia in the same way that Haydon is killed, and a sense Smiley has of someone with Prideaux's background observing some of his later interrogations.
 Smiley is appointed temporary head of the Circus to deal with the fallout, and is still head at the start of the second book of The Karla Trilogy, The Honourable Schoolboy.